sundarnagarajan/cherrytux/cherry_trail_products.md

 Links to manucacturer URLs are also welcome.

 ## Products
+As you can see below, there are a variety of products using the Intel Cherry Trail (TM) platform.
+What is common to all of these products is:
+* Using Intel Atom (TM) Z8300 or Z-8350 SoC
+* Fairly inexpensive
+* Usually have maximum of 2GB or 4GB RAM
+* Many (but not all) are Chinese brands

 ### [RDP Thinbook 1430 14.1 inch](http://rdp.in/laptop/)
+If you have this laptop, you can (also) go to [my RDP Thinbook repository](https://github.com/sundarnagarajan/rdp-thinbook-linux)

 ### [RDP Thinbook 1130 11 inch](http://rdp.in/laptop/)
+If you have this laptop, you can (also) go to [my RDP Thinbook repository](https://github.com/sundarnagarajan/rdp-thinbook-linux)

 ### [Onda oBOOK 11 Ultrabook](https://www.gearbest.com/tablet-pcs/pp_263297.html)